-Nazare Soares (Spain), granted a Masters Degree in Fine Art from Norwegian University of Science and Technology in 2017.
-She graduated from Brighton University with a First-class degree in Moving Image Arts in 2014; as part of this course, she spent three months studying in Ramallah at the Academy of Art of Palestine.
-She spent a year from 2006 living and working in Tokyo, after which she moved to Brighton.
-Currently, she is the co-founder of the Art Association Invisibledrum based in Norway.
-Her work has been exhibited at numerous art venues and festivals worldwide, including amongst others, Art & Science Museum of Singapore, Metamorf Art & Technology Biennale, Museum of Contemporary Art of Ethiopia, Brighton Museum, Indian Habitat Centre, Trondheim Kunstmuseum and Sonar Music & Technology Festival of Barcelona.
+Nazare Soares (Spain) works around notions of Interiority and topographies of imagination.
+Her study When the Spell is Broken, from 2014 and onwards, is developed from her interest in systems of interconnectivity, mediation and translation processes within ontologies of psychoacoustic and cinematic spaces, how this coexist with body, language, landscape and (in)visible architecture.
+Her practice interweaves, sound technology, cinema, speculative design and performance arts, incubating spaces for ritual, incubation and purification means.
+She is granted a Masters Degree in Fine Art from Norwegian University of Science and Technology in 2017.
+She is graduated from Brighton University with a First-class degree in Moving Image Arts in 2014; as part of this course, she spent three months studying in Ramallah at the Academy of Art of Palestine.
+She spent a year from 2006 living and working in Tokyo, after which she moved to UK where in 2010 she received The Ideas Taps and Magnum Photography Award.
+Currently, she is a curator at Fracto Avant-garde Film Encounter at ACUD Macht neu in Berlin and she has co-founded the art association Invisibledrum based in Norway, a platform investigating interrelationships and interconnections within technology, art, and animistic systems in contemporary society.
+Her work has been exhibited at numerous art venues and festivals worldwide, including amongst others, Art & Science Museum of Singapore, Palais des Congrès of Montréal, Metamorf Art & Technology Biennale, Museum of Contemporary Art of Ethiopia, Brighton Museum, Fabrica Gallery Brighton, Indian Habitat Centre, Trondheim Kunstmuseum, Centro Botín and Sonar Music & Technology Festival.